kartik-v/bootstrap-fileinput/README.md

     - `{uploadClass}`: the css class for the upload button.
 Will be replaced with the `uploadClass` set within `fileActionSettings`.
     - `{uploadIcon}`: the icon for the upload button.
 Will be replaced with the `uploadIcon` set within `fileActionSettings`.
     - `{uploadTitle}`: the title to display on hover for the upload button.
 Will be replaced with the `uploadTitle` set within `fileActionSettings`.
-    - `{progress}`: will be replaced with progress bar for each thumbnail file actions based on progress bar template.
-This will be wrapped inside a container having a CSS class of `file-thumb-progress`.

 The `main1` and `main2` templates would automatically parse the following tags for replacement: